sarg3nt/vault-training/11 Vault Agent.md

 ### Protecting the Token using Response Wrapping

-To help secure tokens when using Auth-Auth, you can have Vault response wrap the token when the Vault Agent authenticates
+To help secure tokens when using Auto-Auth, you can have Vault response wrap the token when the Vault Agent authenticates

 - Response wrapped by the auth method
 - Response wrapped by the token sink

-The placement of the `wrap_ttl` in the Vault Agent configuration file determines where the response wrapping happens
+The placement of the `wrap_ttl` in the Vault Agent configuration file determines where the response wrapping happens.

 ### Response-Wrapping the Token - Comparison